gambolputty33/github-docs-example/README.md

 # Writing Good Documentation

+When you can, always provide a codeblock instead of a screenshot.
+If you need to take a screenshot, make sure that it isn't a photo you took with your smartphone.

+> There are certain cases where it's okay to take photos with your smartphone.
+This is when you're showing something like a keyboard, which doesn't appear on a computer screen.
+If it's rendered on your computer, it should be a screenshot.

 ## Step 1 - How to take screenshots

 A screenshot is when you capture a part of your screen from your laptop, desktop or phone.

-This is not to be confused with taking a photo with your smartphone.
+This isn't to be confused with taking a photo with your smartphone.

 **DON'T DO THIS**